 - Weak or default credentials that are rarely changed

-- Unpatched vulnerabilities due to infrequent updates
+- Unpatched vulnerabilities due to infrequent firmware updates

-- Lack of device visibility within the network
+- Limited device visibility within the network

 To illustrate, imagine inviting someone into your home.
 While you step away briefly, they connect a malicious USB device to one of your systems.
 Hours later, unusual behavior begins, devices activate unexpectedly, systems behave erratically, and control appears compromised.
 What seems like a technical glitch is actually the result of a hardware-based attack.